END-1300 Introduction to Electroneurodiagnostic Technology

 Lecture: 3 hours

-Prerequisite(s): END-1450 Intermediate Electroencephalography (EEG), and END-1500 Basic Evoked Potentials, and BIO-2341 Anatomy and Physiology II or concurrent enrollment.
+Prerequisite(s): END-1450 Intermediate Electroencephalography (EEG), and END-1500 Basic Evoked Potentials, and BIO-2341 Anatomy and Physiology II or concurrent enrollment, or departmental approval.

 END-2413 Neurophysiology of Electroencephalography/Sleep Disorders